0xPARC/0xparc-intro-book/easy/src/ec.typ

   $ E(FF_p) tilde.equiv ZZ slash q ZZ. $
 ]

-In these notes, this isomorphism will basically be a standing assumption;
+In these notes, this isomorphism will basically be a standing assumption.
-so moving forward we'll abuse notation slightly and just write $E$ instead of $E(FF_p)$.
+Moving forward we'll abuse notation slightly and just write $E$ instead of $E(FF_p)$.
+In fancy language, $E$ will be a one-dimensional vector space over $FF_q$.
+In less fancy language, we'll be working with points on $E$ as black boxes.
+We'll be able to add them, subtract them, and multiply them by arbitrary scalars from $FF_q$.

 === We treat $FF_q$ as the field of scalars henceforth